reevr/complete-ECMAscript-documentation/README.md

 Use else to specify a block of code to be executed, if the same condition is false.

 ### The If statement
-Use the if statement to specify a block of JavaScript code to be executed if a condition is true.
+Use the if statement to specify a block of ECMAscript code to be executed if a condition is true.
 Syntax :
 ```
 if (condition) {